MaxEnger/RandomForest_SolarFields/README.md

 ### 1. Getting Started - Selecting a AOI
 - The first step is to navigate to the state of Rhode Island in the Google Earth Engine Map Viewer.
-- Then Import Tiger 2018 State Boundaries using the code snippet below
+- Import Tiger 2018 State Boundaries using the code snippet below

 ```js
 // Filter to Rhode Island